carlosp420/nymphalidae_diversification/MS.md

 (Peña et al. 2011).
 Thus, the bayesian runs are expected to recover alternative topologies on the posterior distribution of trees, resulting in low support and posterior probability values for the nodes.
-For example, posterior probability values for clades in Satyrini are very low (0.5 to 0.6;
+For example, posterior probability values for clades in Satyrini are very low [0.5 to 0.6;
-Wahlberg et al. 2009).
+@wahlberg2009].
 As a result, MEDUSA inferred a diversification rate increase for part of Satyrini in the maximum credibility tree, but this was recovered only in 17% of the trees from the posterior distribution.